mindboard/small-sketch-to-svg/README.md

 There is example file tree.ssf in the ./examples dir.
 If you want customize svg style such as background color and stroke color etc, use ./examples/style.json.
-In order to apply style.json file:
+In order to apply style.json file, use -s option:

 ```
 cat examples/tree.ssf | /path/to/small-sketch-to-svg -s examples/style.json > tree.svg